 The pilot cohort of the Academy kicked off in fall 2018 with six participants.
 We are now proud to report that the success of the pilot has inspired philanthropic support for an additional three cohorts, allowing the Collaborative to serve 50 to 75 participants in 2019.

-For more information on upcoming Academy sessions, being a part of the Collaborative, or to share green workforce employment opportunities, contact Brody Abbott.
+For more information on upcoming Academy sessions, being a part of the Collaborative, or to share Green Workforce employment opportunities, contact Teresa Gaddy.

 Foundational research & resources